For Distillate (Diesel) Fuels

 A diesel fuel additive manufacturer faces a multitude of issues when it comes to selecting a specific De-Icer agent for his formulated products.
 The most important of these issues is the overall compatibility of the De-Icer with the other chemical components to be blended in the finished diesel fuel additive.

 The winter diesel fuel additive components (cetane improver, detergents, stabilizers, cold flow improver, lubricity agents and deposit modifiers) must be properly "balanced" with the De-Icer agents in order to effectively lower the operability temperature point of the finished diesel fuel.
-This balancing of chemical components will have a direct effect on the neat additive pour point and thus determine the additive's handling and storage necessities.
+This balancing of chemical components will have a direct effect on the neat additive pour point and thus determine the handling and storage necessities of the additive.